Submissions

 Please read the submission guidelines (below) in full.

-All our best from icy Iowa City,
+All our best from humid Iowa City,

 Exchanges editorial staff